AndreadeMartinis/JS-Christmas-calendar-app/README.md

 ## License

-This project is licensed under the <a href="https://github.com/AndreadeMartinis/JS-Christmas-calendar-app/blob/main/LICENSE">MIT License</a>.
+This project is licensed under the <a href="https://github.com/AndreadeMartinis/JS-Christmas-calendar-app/blob/main/LICENSE" target="_blank">MIT License</a>.

 ## Release Notes